About the Cambridge Art Association

 With determination from the artists, they opened a gallery and were very successful in their efforts; the artists were able to send care packages to the troops with the money they had raised.

-They present work from over 500 artists from all around New England, including photographers, painters, sculptors, printmakers, textile artists, glass makers, etc..
+The Cambridge Art Association presents work by over 500 artists from all around New England, including photographers, painters, sculptors, printmakers, and more.

 The organization uses two galleries, including the Kathryn Schultz Gallery and the University Place Gallery.

-In addition to the 20 plus shows that they display, artwork from The Cambridge Art Association can be found in places around Cambridge, such as the work hanging in the Eastern Bank at Kendall Square.
+In addition to the 20 plus shows that they display, artwork from The Cambridge Art Association can be found in places around Cambridge.
+Work from the group can be found hanging in the Eastern Bank at Kendall Square and a number of other places throughout the area.

 The Cambridge Art Association also has many ongoing programs and opportunities.
 The organization hosts two events that last continually throughout the year.